Modules over relative monads for syntax and semantics: Relative Monads Modules

 \end{lemma}

+Informally, the notion of relative monad on a base functor $F$ is obtained from the notion of monad (in Manes style, i.e.\ with Kleisli operation) by inserting applications of the functor $F$ where necessary \parencite{DBLP:conf/fossacs/AltenkirchCU10}.
+Similarly, one obtains the notion of module over a relative monad from the notion of module over a monad --- in form of a Kleisli operation as presented, for instance, by \textcite{ahrens_zsido} --- by inserting applications of the base functor $F$:

-Given a monad $P$ over $F:\C\to\D$, the notion of \emph{module over $P$} generalizes the notion of monadic substitution: \begin{definition}[Module over Relative Monad] Let $P\colon\C\stackrel{F}{\to}\D$ be a relative monad and let $\E$ be a category.
-A \emph{relative module $M$ over $P$ with codomain $\E$} is given by \begin{packitem} \item a map $M\colon \C \to \E$ on the objects of the categories involved and \item for all objects $c,d$ of $\C$ a map
+\begin{definition}[Module over Relative Monad] Let $P\colon\C\stackrel{F}{\to}\D$ be a relative monad and let $\E$ be a category.
+A \emph{relative module $M$ over $P$ with codomain $\E$} is given by \begin{itemize} \item a map $M\colon \C \to \E$ on the objects of the categories involved and \item for all objects $c,d$ of $\C$ a map

-\end{packitem} such that the following diagrams commute for all suitable morphisms $f$ and $g$:
+\end{itemize} such that the following diagrams commute for all suitable morphisms $f$ and $g$:

 \end{definition}